prathamamritkar/techfest2025-CA-081511251294/README.md

-  # Landing Page with Animation
+  # Neurogarden

-  This is a code bundle for Landing Page with Animation.
-The original project is available at https://www.figma.com/design/iECYOW59UnStdd12QI1aQJ/Landing-Page-with-Animation.
+  This is a code bundle for Neurogarden.
+The original project is available at https://www.figma.com/design/iECYOW59UnStdd12QI1aQJ/Neurogarden.

   ## Running the code